braddiver/lightn3solidstart/README.md

-# Fork of: Lightning Starter Template for SolidJS
+# Built on top of Lightning Starter Template for SolidJS

 https://github.com/lightning-js/solid-starter-template